John Elferink: Political career

 As a result of the Royal Commission no criminal charges were brought to bear against any individual.
 Elferink's criticism of the ABC's 4 Corners program became more pointed as a result as 4 Corners had alleged torture and barbarism.
 “We have acted and always acted when in government with absolute probity, something 4 Corners had explained to them at length, something they chose not to run with and as a consequence they put out a story saying that we tortured children, that we acted with barbarism in our hearts and it made comparisons to Abu Ghraib,” Mr Elferink said.

 “All of those things are indictable offences, none of that was found to be true.”

-Former Victorian Premier Jeff Kennett said that he believed that Elferink was the best Corrections Minister he'd ever encountered in politics.

 Elferink had ordered that Don Dale be shut down in 2014 and detainees were moved into a new facility.
 This was a direct response to the Vita review and incidents in the Don Dale facility.
 Elferink publicly released the Vita review without any legal demand that he do so in the interest of full disclosure.
 In 2013 Elferink had also attempted to introduce international inspectors into the Northern Territory Corrections system by introducing legislation to ratify OPCAT (Optional Protocol to the Convention Against Torture).
 In 2016 he was forced to withdraw the bill from the House as the Federal Parliament had failed to ratify their part of the arrangement.

 In October 2018 the Parole Board of the NT reported Elferink's reform programs continued to bear fruit.
 The COMMIT program which Elferink championed and drove was recognised by the Parole Board of the NT as being a significant contributor to prisoner rehabilitation in the NT.

 Throughout his political career Elferink remained open about the sexual abuse he'd suffered as a child.
 He always maintained his openness because he wanted to show people that a fully productive life was possible in spite of the challenges that people had to cope with from childhood.
 Elferink maintained the belief that waiting for perpetrator to apologise was to give that perpetrator ongoing power.
 "The moment you say to another person, 'I cannot be happy or complete until you apologise', you have given away your ability to be happy and handed it to a third party." he said.